GLIGEN: Open-Set Grounded Text-to-Image Generation: Implementation and training details

 \paragraph{Box Grounding Tokens with Image.} We use the similar way to get the grounding token for an image.
 We use the CLIP image encoder (ViT-L-14 is used for the Stable Diffusion) to get an image embedding.
 We denote the CLIP training objective as maximizing $ (\Pmat_t \hv_t)^{\top} (\Pmat_i \hv_i) $ (we omit normalization), where $\hv_t$ is ``\texttt{EOS}'' token embedding from the text encoder, $\hv_i$ is ``\texttt{CLS}'' token embedding from the image encoder, and $\Pmat_t$ and $\Pmat_i$ are linear transformation for text and image embedding, respectively.
 Since $\hv_t$ is the text feature space used for grounded text features, to ease our training, we choose to project image features into the text feature space via $\Pmat_t^{\top} \Pmat_i \hv_i $, and normalized it to 28.7, which is average norm of $\hv_t$ we empirically found.
 We also set the maximum number of grounding tokens to be 30.
 Thus, 60 tokens in total if one keep both image and text as representations for a grounded entity.

 \paragraph{Keypoint Grounding Tokens.} The grounding token for keypoint annotations is processed in the same way, except that we also learn $N$ person token embedding vectors $\{\pv_1,\dots,\pv_N\}$ to semantically link keypoints belonging to the same person.
 This is to deal with the situation in which there are multiple people in the same image that we want to generate, so that the model knows which keypoint corresponds to which person.
-Each keypoint semantic embedding $f_{\text{text}}(e)$ is processed by using the text encoder, for example, we forward the text: ``\texttt{left eye}'' into the encoder to get its semantic embedding; the dimension of each person token is set the same as text embedding dimension.
+Each keypoint semantic embedding $\kv_e$ is a learnable vector; the dimension of each person token is set the same as keypoint embedding dimension.
 The grounding token is calculated by:

 where $\lv$ is the $x,y$ location of each keypoint and $\pv_j$ is the person token for the $j$'th person.
 In practice, we set $N$ as 10, which is the maximum number of persons allowed to be generated in each image.
 Thus, we have 170 tokens in the COCO dataset (\ie, 10*17; 17 keypoint annotations for each person).